marcmelendez/UAMMD_intro/code/README.md

 ## Measuring

 * `rubberBallE.cpp`: A version of the `rubberBall.cpp` from the introduction which also outputs the mechanical energy of the ball.
 * `measurements.cu`: An improvement of `superLennard-Jones.cu` that outputs the
    total energy and linear momentum, and the thermal energy (proportional to the absolute kinetic temperature).
+* `checkpoints.cu`: An extension of `measurements.cu` with the ability restore simulations from saved checkpoints.